-Article 41 UEFA Disciplinary Regulations
+Article 40 UEFA Disciplinary Regulations

-41.01 The provisions of the UEFA Disciplinary Regulations apply for all disciplinary offences committed by clubs, officials, members or other individuals exercising a function at a match on behalf of an association or club, unless the present regulations stipulate otherwise.
+40.01 The provisions of the UEFA Disciplinary Regulations apply for all disciplinary offences committed by associations, officials, members or other individuals exercising a function at a match on behalf of an association, unless the present regulations stipulate otherwise.

-Article 42 Yellow and red cards
+Article 41 Yellow and red cards

-- 42.01 As a rule, a player who is sent off the field of play is suspended for the next match in the competition.
-In case of serious offences, the UEFA Control, Ethics and Disciplinary Body is entitled to augment this punishment, including by extending it to other competitions. - 42.02 A player is automatically suspended for the next competition match after two cautions in two different matches as well as after a fourth and any subsequent caution. - 42.03 Single yellow cards expire on completion of the preliminary round, but pending yellow-card suspensions are carried forward to the main round. - 42.04 Single yellow cards expire on completion of the elite round, but pending yellow-card suspensions are carried forward to the finals. - 42.05 Cautions and pending yellow-card suspensions expire on completion of the competition.
+- 41.01 As a rule, a player who is sent off the field of play is suspended for the next match in the competition.
+In case of serious offences, the UEFA Control, Ethics and Disciplinary Body is entitled to augment this punishment, including by extending it to other competitions. - 41.02 A player is automatically suspended for the next competition match after two cautions in two different matches as well as after a fourth and any subsequent caution. - 41.03 Single yellow cards expire on completion of the preliminary round, but pending yellow-card suspensions are carried forward to the main round. - 41.04 Single yellow cards expire on completion of the main round, but pending yellow-card suspensions are carried forward to the finals. - 41.05 Cautions and pending yellow-card suspensions expire on completion of the competition. - 41.06 Red-card suspensions are always carried forward to the next match or to the next UEFA or FIFA futsal competition for women's national teams.

-Article 43 Protests and appeals
+Article 42 Protests and appeals

-- 43.01 Protests and declarations of the intention to appeal against a decision by the UEFA Control, Ethics and Disciplinary Body must be lodged in accordance with the relevant provisions of the UEFA Disciplinary Regulations, with the exception of the following deadlines being applicable to mini-tournaments: - a. a protest must reach the UEFA Control, Ethics and Disciplinary Body within 12 hours of the end of the match in question; - a declaration of the intention to appeal against the decision by the UEFA Control, Ethics and Disciplinary Body must be lodged within 24 hours of notification of the relevant decision with grounds.
+- 42.01 Protests and declarations of the intention to appeal against a decision by the UEFA Control, Ethics and Disciplinary Body must be lodged in accordance with the relevant provisions of the UEFA Disciplinary Regulations, with the exception of the following deadlines being applicable to the finals: - a. a protest must reach the UEFA Control, Ethics and Disciplinary Body within 12 hours of the end of the match in question; - a declaration of the intention to appeal against the decision by the UEFA Control, Ethics and Disciplinary Body must be lodged within 24 hours of notification of the relevant decision with grounds.